1997 Phoenix 200: Race report

 As the leaders made their first pit stop, Guthrie had the lapped car of Roberto Guerrero on the inside, and had to swerve up the track, missing the pits.
 He was serviced a lap later, dropping several places.
 During his stop, John Paul Jr. suffered an electrical issue and lost several laps, leaving Scott Goodyear and Robbie Buhl as Stewart's main contenders.
 Meanwhile, Giaffone, Eddie Cheever (7th before the caution period), Kenny Bräck (10th) and Scott Sharp (11th) stayed on track, and led the restart on Lap 45, with 12 drivers on the lead lap.
 Stewart passed Sharp, and both were able to put Bräck behind on that lap.
 The three of them quickly caught up to Cheever, and passed him on Lap 51 when he run high on Turn 3 due to a misfire.
 In the meantime, Guthrie had passed four cars on track.

-On Lap 52, Scott Goodyear lost his engine on the exit of Turn 1 while running sixth.
-Marco Greco spun on the oil and Buhl, who had been passed by Greco on the restart, was slightly hit by Sam Schmidt as he braked to avoid an accident.
+On Lap 52, Scott Goodyear had an engine failure on the exit of Turn 1 while running sixth, and Marco Greco spun on the oil.
+Buhl, who had been passed by Greco on the restart and was trying to avoid the crash, was hit by Sam Schmidt.
 Just behind them, Jeret Schroeder lost control of the car and crashed into the outside wall.
-He was transported by ambulance with a mild concussion and a shoulder abrasion.
-Out of all the drivers involved, only Greco, who stayed in 7th place, and Schmidt (a lap down) continued.
+Among the five-car incident, only Greco, who remained in 7th place, and Schmidt, who lost a lap, continued, while Schroeder was transported by ambulance with a mild concussion and a shoulder abrasion.
 During the caution, Affonso Giaffone, Kenny Bräck and Eddie Cheever made their pit stops, handing the lead to Stewart, who made a late splash-and-go while retaining the race lead.
 Giaffone spun on the grass during the restart and would stop again on Lap 61.

 Scott Sharp stayed out again and took advantage of Stewart's cold tires to grab the lead on the Lap 61 restart, only for his engine to blow up four laps later.
 He was able to pull into an access road located after Turn 1, but the caution came out two laps later when John Paul Jr. slowed on the backstretch.
 With only six drivers on the lead lap, Eddie Cheever made another pit stop, placing behind Bräck for the Lap 76 restart.
-Davey Hamilton had been greatly benefitted by the attrition rate and got past Greco for third, but both were passed by Bräck, who emerged as a serious contender in his debut Indy car race, although he had lost 10 seconds to Stewart and Guthrie by then.
-Another first timer, Billy Roe, started losing oil on Lap 82 while running 11th and was black flagged, but he was unaware of the situation until he crashed heavily on Lap 85, entering Turn 3.
+Davey Hamilton had been greatly benefitted by the attrition rate and got past Greco for third, but both were passed by Bräck, who emerged as a serious contender in his debut Indy car race, although he was 10 seconds behind Stewart and Guthrie by then.
+Another newcomer, Billy Roe, started losing oil on Lap 82 while running 11th and was black flagged, but he was unaware of the situation until he crashed heavily on Lap 85, entering Turn 3.